stryker-mutator/stryker-js/docs/disable-mutants.md

 // Stryker [disable|restore] [next-line] *mutatorList*[: custom reason]
 ```

 The comment always starts with `// Stryker`, followed by either `disable` or `restore`.
-Next, you can specify whether or not this comment targets the `next-line`, or all lines from this point on.
-The next part is the mutator list.
-This is either a comma separated list of mutators, or the "all" text signaling this comment targets all mutators.
-Last is an optional custom reason text, which follows the colon.
+Next, you can specify whether or not this comment targets the `next-line`, or all lines from this point on (by not specifying `next-line`).
+As for the mutator list, this is either a comma separated list of mutators, or `all` to signal this comment targets all mutators.
+Last is an optional custom reason text, which follows the `:` colon.